gypsydave5/gypsydave5.github.io/posts/dc.md

 eh?

-`dc` is a _reverse polish_ desk calculator; it uses Reverse Polish Notation (RPN).
+`dc` is a _reverse Polish_ desk calculator; it uses Reverse Polish Notation (RPN).
 What's Reverse Polish Notation you ask?
 Well, it's like Polish Notation only backwards.

-Sorry, sorry - it's an easy joke to make, which is why I did.
+Sorry, sorry - it's an easy joke to make, which is why I made it.

 Polish Notation is also known as _prefix notation_.
-Instead of all the mathematical operations appearing in between the numbers (infix notation - `2 + 3`), in Polish notation they appear at the beginning (`+ 2 3`).
+Instead of all the mathematical operators like `+` and `-` `appearing in between the numbers (infix notation - `2 + 3`), in Polish notation they appear at the beginning (`+ 2 3`).

-The genius of Polish notation is that _it doesn't require parentheses or operator prescedence_  to organise an expression.[^1] Let me demonstrate: take the sum (in infix notation), `2 * (3 + 5)`.
+The genius of Polish notation is that _it doesn't require parentheses or operator prescedence to organise an expression.[^1] Let me demonstrate: take the sum (in infix notation), `2 * (3 + 5)`.
 We know the answer to be `16`.
 But if we shift the parentheses `(2 * 3) + 5` we get `11` instead.
 To make the expression unambiguous we need the parentheses to show which numbers belong to which operator.

-But in Polish Notation we can do the same without the parentheses.
+But in Polish Notation we can do the same _without_ the parentheses.
 The first expression becomes `* 2 + 3 5`; the second `+ * 2 3 5`.

 Seems a bit funny, doesn't it?
 The way to think of it is that, everytime you